 - A non-snake example would be General Bertram of Fire Emblem: Path Of Radiance who elongates all of his s's and vowels until you start wondering if there's a snake rather than a man under that helmet.

 - While not a snake, Minecraft has creepers which hiss when about to explode.
 Although it's more like the sound of a lit bomb fuse.
-"Thatsssssssss a very nice example you've got there.
+A meme goes, "Thatsssssssss a very nice example you've got there.
 It'd be a ssssssshame if something happened to it."

 - The Sakkra homeworld in Master of Orion is called Sssla.
 However, you won't see them hissing much in their speech to you during diplomatic meetings.
 This is likely due to the use of Translator Microbes.